Nimesia/google-storage-cfml/README.md

 ## For testing

+1. Use CommandBox.
+Start server and point your brower to http://127.0.0.1:9011/

-1. Download the keys json file from your GCP console, copy them into the test folder.
+2. Download the keys json file from your GCP console, copy it into the tests folder.

-2. Fit the values in the "loadStorage()" function in /tests/index.cfm
+3. Fit the values in the "loadStorage()" function in /tests/index.cfm